loudsheep/loudsheep/readme.md

 ## 🌟 Fun Facts 🏎️

 - I'm a big fan of Formula 1 🏎️, I enjoy following the thrilling races and the technological advancements in the world of motorsports.
-- I am a certified forklif operator 🦺.
+- I am a certified forklift operator 🦺.
 - I love exploring nature and taking long hikes 🌲.
 It's a great way for me to recharge and find inspiration outside of coding!

 Thanks for visiting my GitHub profile.
 I hope you find something interesting here! 😄